Cypress Spurge

 DO NOT:

-- DO NOT plant Cypress Spurge in a garden, no matter how well-contained its enclosure may seem.
+- DO NOT plant cypress spurge in a garden, no matter how well-contained its enclosure may seem.

-- DO NOT move soil that has been contaminated with Cypress Spurge.
+- DO NOT move soil that has been contaminated with cypress spurge.

-- DO NOT uUnload, park, or store equipment or vehicles in infested areas; remove plant material from any equipment, vehicles, or clothing used in such areas and wash equipment and vehicles at designated cleaning sites before leaving infested areas.
+- DO NOT unload, park, or store equipment or vehicles in infested areas; remove plant material from any equipment, vehicles, or clothing used in such areas and wash equipment and vehicles at designated cleaning sites before leaving infested areas.

-- DO NOT mow or weed-whack Cypress Spurge, as the fragments can propagate as new colonies.
+- DO NOT mow or weed-whack cypress spurge, as the fragments can propagate as new colonies.
 Frequent mowing may also accelerate shoot development, leading plants to spread laterally from the parent plant.

-- DO NOT compost Cypress Spurge.
+- DO NOT compost cypress spurge.

 Control